n8nKOR/n8n-workflow-mcp/examples/config/README.en.md

    - On Windows, backslashes need to be escaped: `\\`

 ### Check Logs
-To check Claude Desktop logs:
+To check Claude Code & Cursor logs:
 - **macOS**: Search for "Claude" in Console.app
 - **Windows**: Check Event Viewer or Claude log files